-Occupational therapy, also called OT, helps individuals who have special needs or disabilities due to illness, injury, or aging better perform “the activities of daily living,” that is, the activities a person is expected to do on a daily basis at home, work, or school.
-The goal of occupational therapy is to improve self-help, work, learning, or leisure skills that maximize independence and promote quality of life within the person’s environment.
+Occupational therapy, also called OT, helps individuals who have special needs or disabilities due to illness, injury, or aging.
+Through OT, these individuals can start to better perform “the activities of daily living” - that is, the activities a person is expected to do on a daily basis at home, work, or school.
+The goal of occupational therapy is to improve self-help, work, learning, or leisure skills that maximize independence and promote quality of life within an individual’s environment.

-Our occupational/ hand therapist carries the designation of Certified Hand Therapist, or CHT.
+Additionally, our occupational and hand therapist carries the designation of Certified Hand Therapist (CHT).
 This certification requires advanced competency in the field of hand therapy, extensive experience (over 5000 hours) and direct practice in the field, and completion of a rigorous test of advanced clinical skills and theory.
 There are only 6000 CHT’s worldwide and ESSMC has one of the best.